Six cars. That was the full extent of the US Grand Prix's starting grid at Indianapolis on this day in 2005.

 Needless to say, the 100,000 crowd loudly expressed its ire as Ferrari's Michael Schumacher cruised to a meaningless victory in front of team mate Rubens Barrichello.

-Jordan's Tiago Monteiro and Narain Karthikeyan, and Minardi's Christijan Albers and Patrick Friesacher just made up the numbers that day.
+Meanwhile, Jordan's Tiago Monteiro and Narain Karthikeyan, and Minardi's Christijan Albers and Patrick Friesacher spent the afternoon just making up the numbers that day.